 - Peel and dice the potatoes into little cubes.

 - Put potatoes in a pot of water and boil for 10-15 minutes or until potatoes are tender....you should be able to easily cut through them with a fork or spoon.

 - Drain the water from the potatoes.

-- Add in milk, garlic powder, butter, sour cream, salt, and pepper and mash all ingredients together.
+- Add in milk, garlic powder, butter, sour cream, cream cheese, salt, and pepper and whip all ingredients together.
 You can either use a potato masher or a mixer-- a mixer will give you a creamy consistency.